| International

 Institute of Advanced Industrial Science and Technology (AIST),

 funded by Japanese government to large extend.
-AIST , a rather new
+AIST , a rather

-research organization established in 2001.Headquarters
+new research organization established in 2001.Headquarters of AIST

-of AIST are located in Tsukuba and Tokyo.
+are located in Tsukuba and Tokyo.
 AIST has over 50 autonomous

-research units in various innovative research fields, and the units are
+research units in various innovative research fields, and the units

-of AIST all over Japan.
+research bases) of AIST all over Japan.
+The

 Japan Society for the Promotion of Science (JSPS)